MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-language-conformance.md

 __VS 2017 15.5__ indicates features that are supported in Visual Studio 2017 version 15.5.<br/>
 __VS 2017 15.7__ indicates features that are supported in Visual Studio 2017 version 15.7.<br/>
 __VS 2019 16.0__ indicates features that are supported in Visual Studio 2019 version 16.0 (RTW).<br/>
-__VS 2019 16.1__ indicates features that are supported in Visual Studio 2019 version 16.1.
+__VS 2019 16.1__ indicates features that are supported in Visual Studio 2019 version 16.1.\
+__VS 2019 16.2__ indicates features that are supported in Visual Studio 2019 version 16.2.\
+__VS 2019 16.3__ indicates features that are supported in Visual Studio 2019 version 16.3.\
+__VS 2019 16.4__ indicates features that are supported in Visual Studio 2019 version 16.4.

 ### Notes